 I hope a protest for Belly Mujinga is organised soon.
 You can read more about Belly Mujinga’s case here as well as how you can help fight for justice.
 We can’t forget that we haven’t received justice for Breonna Taylor either and so many more countless black lives.
 You can also find a thread of petitions to sign here too.

-I did see someone from my former workplace, Suzan Ismail, posting on racial gaslighting which absolutely infuriated me because… she did it herself to me.
-And then attempted a ‘Kendall Jenner in the Pepsi ad’ by handing out sweets to me and my abuser as a way to start resolving the abuse inflicted on myself by Nelini Sharma.
-And then she lied to the board stating that Marian Moore, Service Manager, didn’t talk about how it would be difficult to replace Nelini Sharma because it would require a lot of retraining.
+I did see someone from my former workplace posting on racial gaslighting which absolutely infuriated me because… she did it herself to me.
+And then attempted a ‘Kendall Jenner in the Pepsi ad’ by handing out sweets to me and my abuser as a way to start resolving the abuse inflicted on myself by my line manager.
+And then she lied to the board stating that another key figure didn’t talk about how it would be difficult to replace her as it would require a lot of retraining.
 Dear Lord.
 I have spoken about it on my blog a few times now, but I’m just going to name the organisation because enough is enough.
-The organisation is the NSPCC, a major children’s charity in the UK and the parent company of Childline.
 You can read more about it in my February Wrap Up, Breaking the Silence, and Milestone – My Writing is being Performed blog posts.
 The next time I apply for a job or go for an interview, I’m going to be brutally honest and say I was abused out of a job, and I was one of the four staff she bullied and abused in the span of a year – three black women and one brown woman (me).
-There was enough evidence to dismiss Nelini Sharma and Marian Moore (Service Manager at NSPCC Camden who ignored all of our complaints) which the board then ignored from myself and two of the former black staff mentioned.
-And to think they’re using Nadiya Hussain, Oloni, Kevin J. Marshall and Maya Jama for the optics of diversity.

 It has also been mentioned on Twitter that both Instagram and Twitter’s algorithm has been working to decrease the visibility of posts on Black Lives Matter, so if you see your timeline returning to normal, it isn’t because things are going back to normal.
 Protests are still happening and will continue to happen, and there is no ‘normal’ to go back to.
 A new normal has to be created by us, collectively, together… because that’s the only way things will change.
 It’s been a long time coming.